shishir-insane/mq-poc/README.md

 ## System Components
 ### Shipment Message Producer API
+Below diagram depicts the UML model for the Shipment Message Producer API.
+Operations depicted in this diagram originate from the RESTful interface.
+However, the incoming messages can be pushed to the queue via any other means as well.

 ![Producer Class Diagram](https://github.com/shishir-insane/mq-poc/blob/master/images/producer-class-diagram.png?raw=true)

 ### Shipment Message Consumer
+Below diagram depicts the UML model for the Shipment Message Consumer application.
+Operations depicted in this diagram originate after the message is consumed from the queue.
+The action performed in the sequence in this component are shown under **System Operations**.

 ![Consumer Class Diagram](https://github.com/shishir-insane/mq-poc/blob/master/images/consumer-class-diagram.png?raw=true)

 ### Shipment Manager API
+Below diagram depicts the UML model for the Shipment Message Manager API.
+Operations depicted in this diagram originate from the RESTful interface provided to POST new messages to this manager application.

 ![Manager Class Diagram](https://github.com/shishir-insane/mq-poc/blob/master/images/manager-class-diagram.png?raw=true)